geoffreyirungu/spring-taco-reactive/README.md

 # READ ME
 I did this project as part of the spring in action 6th edition book.

-The main takeaways of this project centers around Reactive Spring:
+The main takeaways of this project center around Reactive Spring:
 * Using Spring Webflux(Spring's reactive web framework)
 * Writing and testing reactive controllers and clients
 * Consuming REST APIs reactively